-Students will become familiarized with a diverse range of healthcare systems – large and integrated systems, community hospitals, federally qualified and safety net hospitals, as well as the emerging population health delivery model.
+Students will become familiarized with a range of health care systems, including large and integrated systems, community hospitals, federally qualified and safety-net hospitals, and the emerging population health delivery model.

 More information on selected clinical sites can be found below.